boschresearch/statestream/docs/synapse_pools.md

 7) All factors are multiplied.
 8) Avgout is applied.
 9) Maxout is applied.
+10) The transformation M is applied.
-10) The SP activation is applied.
+11) The SP activation is applied.
-11) Noise is added.
+12) Noise is added.

 In the minimal case, only step 3) is performed.